greglnelson/react-hooks-typescript-tome/docs/1-setup/branching.md

 You are now ready to add the text `"Hello World"` somewhere.
 Up to you to decide, but we would probably suggest the body.
 Make sure you don't replace the text `"COS420"` because the original tests will still look for those!

-Once you have visually confirmed the text is there, you can use `CTRL+C` to cancel the `npm run start` command running in the termainal.
+Once you have visually confirmed the text is there, you can use `CTRL+C` to cancel the `npm run start` command running in the terminal.
 Then, run the tests again:

 ```sh
 $> npm run test:cov
 ```

 If all tests pass, then you should be ready to make a Pull Request and deploy your change to the `main` branch.

+Once you're done, you need to add your changed files to a new commit - that will put your changes into git.
+Go back to the last chapter if you can't remember the commands.

 ## Make a Pull Request